Onkar-Dhotarkar/FB_Login_Page-Clone/README.md

 The Facebook login page clone project was built to refine HTML/CSS skills and experiment with Tailwind CSS for styling augmentation.
 It aims to replicate the visual elements and layout of the original Facebook login page.

 # Features
-HTML/CSS Implementation: Created using HTML and CSS to mimic the appearance of the Facebook login page.
+HTML/CSS Implementation: Created using HTML and CSS to mimic the appearance of the Facebook login page.<br>
-Tailwind CSS Integration: Utilized Tailwind CSS for efficient styling, classes, and responsive design components.
+Tailwind CSS Integration: Utilized Tailwind CSS for efficient styling, classes, and responsive design components.<br>
-Design Practice: Intended as a design and coding exercise to reinforce frontend development skills.
+Design Practice: Intended as a design and coding exercise to reinforce frontend development skills.<br>
-Non-functional Clone: This clone does not possess functional login capabilities but focuses solely on replicating the visual interface.
+Non-functional Clone: This clone does not possess functional login capabilities but focuses solely on replicating the visual interface.<br>

 # Usage
 This project can be utilized as a reference for practicing HTML, CSS, and understanding the application of Tailwind CSS for improved styling.
 It's an opportunity to explore frontend development techniques in recreating a widely recognized login interface.